sunfishcode/io-lifetimes/README.md

 ```

 On Windows, there are `Handle` and `Socket` versions of every `Fd` thing, and
-a special `OptionFileHandle` type to cope with inconsistent error reporting
+a special `HandleOrInvalid` type to cope with inconsistent error reporting
 in the Windows API.

 Full API documentation: